kneejah/weight/README.md

-this is a weight tracking website that doesn't do much of anything yet
+this is a simple enough weight tracking website tool

-features
-* none

 dependencies
 * slim